Opioid Abatement Strategy County Highlights: Q3 2024

 East – Roane County

 Roane County has been awarded the Excellence in the Application of the Opioid Litigation Principles.
-These principles, crafted by a coalition of organizations across the substance use field and expert faculty from the Johns Hopkins Bloomberg School of Public Health, represents a set of evidence-based strategies designed to guide state and local policymakers on effective utilization of the national settlement funds.
+These principles, crafted by a coalition of organizations across the substance use field and expert faculty from the Johns Hopkins Bloomberg School of Public Health, represents a set of evidence-based strategies designed to guide state and local policymakers on effective use of national settlement funds.

 This award recognizes Roane County’s exemplary adherence to the following Principles: